scalableinternetservices/ucsb_website/index.md

 more information necessary to answer a question, or to work through possible solutions to a question.

-Piazza is used for one-on-one communication with the instructor for content pertaining to this class.
-Please do not reach out to the instructor via email, nor Nectir for class related communications.
+All one-on-one offline communication with the instructors for content pertaining to this class should be conducted via Piazza.
+Please do not reach out to the instructor via email for class related communications.

-### Nectir

-Nectir is a real-time chat service available to UCSB students and faculty.
-A channel, `#cs291a_w2021`, has been created for this class to support student-to-student discussion.
-Initially the `#cs291a_w2021` channel will be open to all UCSB students, but once the course roster is finalized, the channel will be made available only to enrolled students.

-Additionally, Nectir allows students to create private groups, and direct message others.
-Private groups can be used to facilitate real-time team communication.

-Please do not direct message the course instructor on Nectir for class-related matters.
-Please use Piazza for such correspondance.

 ### Team Check-ins

-Once the primary project has started in week 5, teams will meet with the instructor once each week, via Zoom.
+Once the primary project has started in week 5, teams will meet with either Bryce or Nevena once each week, via Zoom.
 These meetings will be scheduled for approximately 15 minutes.

 ## Projects